 In our Buyer's Guide, you'll get expert insights, use cases from top global brands, get a resolution to buy vs build problem, understand if point solution is better or an integrated platform, among a host of other valuable inputs.
 But before that, let's dive into the point of discussion for this article.

-- Develop collective focus: Companies that provide superior customer experience have a strong shared vision.
-They drive customer-obsession and centricity from the top-down.
+1. Develop collective focus: Companies that provide superior customer experience have a strong shared vision.
+They drive customer obsession and centricity from the top-down.
 Customer obsession needs to be a part of executive conversations, business planning, pipeline reviews, and shareholder meetings.
 From product developers and designers to sales, customers should be the company’s number one priority.
 To develop a strong collective focus, invest in training, provide customer feedback to all employees, and listen to employee inputs to improve customer experience.

 Customer obsession is probably the most important attribute associated with Amazon.
 It is the first of their 14 Leadership Principles, and the company famously leaves one open chair in every strategic meeting to represent the customer – a reminder that the customer should always have a seat at the table.

-- Hire the right people to create the right culture: Hiring people with a customer-centric approach to decision making and communication is essential.
-They should be able to make decisions by looking through the customer lens and have an authentic passion to delight customers.
+10. Hire the right people to create the right culture: Hiring people with a prominent customer-centric approach to decision-making and communication is essential.
+Customer-centricity is the key to growth strategy.
+The right hires should be able to make decisions by looking through the customer lens and have an authentic passion to delight customers.
 Selecting key metrics to measure and holding team members accountable for providing a great experience is the key to determining if your organization has succeeded in becoming customer-obsessed.